franpoz/SHERLOCK/CONTRIBUTING.md

 You can freely open any new issue related to bugs you found, enhancements you wish or doubts you have about anything related to the project's code and its usage.

+### Bug reporting
+* Specify a clear title which summarizes the bug
+* Add a code snippet which reproduces the error.
+* Add the version of SHERLOCK you are running
+* Add the OS in which you're running SHERLOCK.
+* If the bug is related to a SHERLOCK dependency, please provide the dependency's version.

 ## Pull Request Process
 1. Ensure any install or build dependencies are removed before the end of the layer when doing a build.